-In December 2017, Canada's Parliament launched the copyright law review mandated by the 2012 Copyright Modernization Act (CMA).
-The review provided an invaluable opportunity for Canada to assess whether the Copyright Act has kept pace with rapid changes in technology and markets, and to upgrade, improve, or correct the Copyright Act where it falls short of being fit for purpose for today's digital environment, including correcting deficiencies in the CMA.
-As IIPA reported last year, the review concluded with the May 2019 release of the Heritage Committee Report called "Shifting Paradigms" (Heritage Report). and the June 2019 Industry Committee Report (Industry Report).
+In December 2017, Canada's Parliament launched the copyright law review mandated by the 2012 Copyright Modernization Act (CMA).21 The review provided an invaluable opportunity for Canada to assess whether the Copyright Act has kept pace with rapid technological and market changes and to upgrade, improve, or correct the Copyright Act where it falls short in today's digital environment, including correcting deficiencies in the CMA.
+As IIPA previously reported, the review concluded with the May 2019 release of the Heritage Committee Report called "Shifting Paradigms" (Heritage Report)22 and the June 2019 Industry Committee Report (Industry Report).23

-The Heritage Report recognized the negative impacts the 2012 amendments to the fair dealing exception have had on the publishing industry, and the "disparity between the value of creative content enjoyed by consumers and the revenues that are received by artists and creative industries" (known as the "value gap").
-The Heritage Report included a number of positive recommendations intended to address these concerns as well as other significant shortcomings of Canada's legal framework.
+The Heritage Report recognized the negative impact the 2012 amendments, which introduced an undefined "education" as fair-dealing exception, have had on the publishing industry, as well as the "disparity between the value of creative content enjoyed by consumers and the revenues that are received by artists and creative industries" (known as the "value gap").
+The Heritage Report included several positive recommendations intended to address these concerns, as well as other significant shortcomings of Canada's legal framework.
 Among other things, the Heritage Report recommended that the Government of Canada:

-- clarify that fair dealing should not apply to educational institutions when the work is commercially available; - increase efforts to combat piracy and enforce copyright; - review the safe harbor exceptions and laws to ensure that ISPs are accountable for their role in the distribution of infringing content; - harmonize remedies for collecting societies under the Copyright Act; - narrow the radio royalty exemption so that it applies only to "independent and/or community-based radio stations"; - extend the term of copyright for works; - increase support for creators and creative industries in adapting to new digital markets; - create educational materials to raise awareness of copyright provisions and artist remuneration for consumers; - review, clarify and/or remove exceptions contained in the Copyright Act, ensuring that any exception respects Section 9 of the Berne Convention for the Protection of Literary and Artistic Works; - ensure that the Copyright Board reviews tariffs for online music services to ensure that royalty payments provide fair compensation for artists; and - meet international treaty obligations (including Berne Convention for the Protection of Literary and Artistic Works, the Trade-Related Aspects of Intellectual Property Rights Agreement, and World Intellectual Property Organization Copyright Treaty).
+- clarify that fair dealing should not apply to educational institutions when the work is commercially available; - increase efforts to combat piracy and enforce copyright; - review the safe harbor exceptions and laws to ensure that ISPs are accountable for their role in the distribution of infringing content; - harmonize remedies for collecting societies under the Copyright Act; - narrow the radio royalty exemption so that it applies only to "independent and/or community-based radio stations"; - extend the term of copyright for works; - increase support for creators and creative industries in adapting to new digital markets: - create educational materials to raise awareness of copyright provisions and artist remuneration for consumers; - review, clarify and/or remove exceptions contained in the Copyright Act, ensuring that any exception respects